snuslein/hello-world/README.md

 # Welcome to ENTR-451

-A change has been made.
+A second change has been made.